darklang/tablecloth/README.md

 - `make build`: Build the project.
 - `make test`: Run the test suite.
 You may need to `make build` first.
 - `make documentation`: Build the documentation to browse offline.
+- `make check-format`: Check your code is formatted correctly.

 ## License